-Israel is complicated.
+Israel and the Occupied Palestinian Territories is complicated.
 Everywhere you go, you’ll find multi-layered history, competing religious symbolism and countless viewpoints, all of it mired deep in an ancient past but humming with a unique modern vibrance.
 Despite this — or, perhaps because of this — it’s a vital and exuberant country that commands your attention.

 Jerusalem’s Old City — the Holy Land for three great religions